Lectio Divina: The Ascension of the Lord (A)

 - To possess in oneself the life of Jesus: After Easter, a third dimension was added: "I live now not I but Christ lives in me".
 The first Christians sought to identify themselves with Jesus.
 This is the mystical dimension in the following of Jesus, fruit of the Spirit’s action.

-ii) Baptising them in the name of the Father and of the Son and of the Holy Spirit: The Trinity is the source, the end and the way.
-Those baptised in the name of the Father, revealed in Jesus, commit themselves to live as brothers and sisters in fraternity.
+ii) Baptizing them in the name of the Father and of the Son and of the Holy Spirit: The Trinity is the source, the end and the way.
+Those baptized in the name of the Father, revealed in Jesus, commit themselves to live as brothers and sisters in fraternity.
 And if God is Father, we are all brothers and sisters.
-Those baptised in the name of the Son, Jesus, commit themselves to imitate Jesus and to follow him even unto the cross in order to rise with him.
+Those baptized in the name of the Son, Jesus, commit themselves to imitate Jesus and to follow him even unto the cross in order to rise with him.
 And the power that Jesus received from the Father is a creative power that conquers death.
-Those baptised in the Holy Spirit, given by Jesus on the day of Pentecost, commit themselves to interiorising fraternity and the following of Jesus, allowing themselves to be led by the Spirit alive in the community.
+Those baptized in the Holy Spirit, given by Jesus on the day of Pentecost, commit themselves to interiorising fraternity and the following of Jesus, allowing themselves to be led by the Spirit alive in the community.

 iii) Teaching them to observe all my commands: For us Christians, Jesus is the New Law of God, proclaimed from on high in the mountain.
 Jesus is the chosen of the Father as the new Moses, whose word is law for us.
 "Hear him" (Mt 17:15).
 The Spirit sent by him will remind us of all the things he taught us (Jn 14:26; 16:13).
 The observance of the new Law of love is balanced by the gratuitous presence of Jesus in our midst, till the end of time.